English modal auxiliary verbs: Conditional sentences

 The preterite forms of modals are used in the apodosis (then-clause) of counterfactual conditional sentences.
 The modal would (or should as a first-person alternative) is used to produce the conditional construction typically used in clauses of this type: If you loved me, you would support me.
 It can be replaced by could (meaning "would be able (to do something)") and might (meaning "would possibly") as appropriate.

 When the clause has past reference, the construction with the modal plus have (see above) is used: If they (had) wanted to do it, they would (could/might) have done it by now.
 (The would have done construction is called the conditional perfect.)

 The protasis (if-clause) of such a sentence typically contains the preterite form of a verb (or the past perfect construction, for past reference), without any modal.
 The modal could may be used here in its role of the preterite form of can (if I could speak French).
 However, all the modal preterites can be used in such clauses with certain types of hypothetical future reference: if I should lose or should I lose (equivalent to if I lose); if you would/might/could stop doing that (usually used as a form of request).

 Sentences with the verb wish and expressions of wish using if only... follow similar patterns to the if-clauses that are referred to above when they have counterfactual present or past reference.
 When they express a desired event in the near future, the modal would is used: I wish you would visit me; If only he would give me a sign.

 For more information see English conditional sentences.

 Second-person singular forms

 Early Modern English often distinguished between second-person plural you (or ye) and second-person singular thou.
 Rather as English verbs other than modal auxiliaries agree with third-person singular subjects in today's English, Early Modern English verbs in general (modal auxiliaries included) agreed with a second-person subject that was distinctively singular.
 (There was no such agreement with instances of you or ye that happened to have singular reference.)
-Examples from Shakespeare are shown below.
+Examples from Shakespeare are shown below, except for motest, attested in John Dee.